FirstLegoLeague/launcher/docs/userguide.md

 If you don't have time to read this whole guide or you need just to know the steps to get going, this paragraph is for you.

 1. Start the `Launcher`
-1. Open the Tournament Setup page
+1. Open the Tournament Setup page (role: admin, password:admin-pass)
     1. Set your Tournament name (Tournament Settings / Tournament Title / Save)
     1. Add your sponsor logos (Images / Add Image)
     1. Load the schedule file or team list (Import / Import Schedule file)